 You can probably imagine what happened next: I looked the other way and kept walking.

-Think about it – the basic rules of trust and relationship continue to exist regardless of where or how someone finds you.
+Think about it: the basic rules of trust and relationships continue to exist regardless of where or how someone finds you.

 So why are you expecting random people to just visit your website and buy on the first shot?